LMulvey/blog/_posts/2017-11-11-Junior-SysAdmin-Here.md

 ## Not The End

 This is where I'm at only a few days in.
 It's exciting being in command of your own VPS and not having to create support tickets to fix minor issues.
-I'll continue to share mmy learnings as I go!
+I'll continue to share my learnings as I go!